Encryption-prince/CodeGalaxy/README.md

-# 🌌 Welcome to CodeGalax
+# 🌌 Welcome to CodeGalaxy

 ## 🌟 What's Here for You to Do?
 - 🚀 **Contribute in Any Language**: Pick your favorite programming language and start contributing.